 Instead, the US government is doubling down.

-“As the war in Iraq winds down and America begins to withdraw its forces from Afghanistan, the United States stands at a pivot point,” Secretary of State Hillary Clinton wrote in Foreign Policy’s November 2011 issue.
+“As the war in Iraq winds down and America begins to withdraw its forces from Afghanistan, the United States stands at a pivot point,” then Secretary of State Hillary Clinton wrote in Foreign Policy’s November 2011 issue.
 “One of the most important tasks of American statecraft over the next decade will therefore be to lock in a substantially increased investment — diplomatic, economic, strategic and otherwise — in the Asia-Pacific region.”

 In DC wonk circles, this statement of intentions has come to be known as “the pivot.”

 The same month Clinton published that article — with the presumptuous title “America’s Pacific Century” — the Obama administration stationed 2,500 US troops on Australia’s northern coast for the first time.
 More encirclement.

 “The U.S. sees a growing threat to its hegemony from China,” said a commentary from the official Xinhua News Agency.
 “Therefore, America’s strategic move east is aimed in practical terms at pinning down and containing China and counterbalancing China’s development.”